lucidsoftware/lucid-programming-competition-2024/problems/SwimmingDivisions/description.md

 # Input
 The input starts with the integer $N$ (number of competitors). $N$ lines follow, with the names of each competitor on each line (competitor names only consist of the lowercase alphabet, a-z).
 <br>
 Following the names, the rest of the input happens in chronological order.
-One of the two events occurs:
+One of the 3 events occurs:
 1. A competition takes place, in which the input is:
     - A line `COMPETITION [M]` where $M$ is an integer denoting the number of participants in this competition
     - $M$ lines follow with the names of the participants of this competition on each line.
 The first name is the winner, all the others are losers, in no particular order.
 2. A participant requests who the top-ranker is in their division, **at this point in time**
     - A single line with the string `REQUEST [name]` where `name` is the competitor who made the request.
+3. The swimming competitions end.
+A single line with the word `END`, denoting there is no more input to be expected.

 ## Example input
 ```